Santi Castillejo

-Santiago 'Santi' Castillejo Castillejo (born 5 September 1971) is a Spanish former professional footballer who played as a striker, currently manager of Osasuna B.
+Santiago 'Santi' Castillejo Castillejo (born 5 September 1971) is a Spanish former professional footballer who played as a striker, currently manager.

 He was the all-time scoring leader in the Segunda División B, with 184 goals in representation of seven clubs.
 His La Liga input consisted of 11 games with Osasuna.

 After retiring in 2008, Castillejo worked as a manager.

 Playing career

 Born in Valtierra, Castillejo started his football career with local CA Osasuna, being mainly associated with the reserves and scoring 20 Segunda División B goals with them in the 1992–93 season.
 He made his La Liga debut with the first team on 14 March 1993, appearing as a late substitute in a 1–0 home win against Real Zaragoza, and featured in just ten games in his only full campaign, which ended in relegation; he was also loaned to Deportivo Alavés during his spell, achieving promotion to Segunda División by netting 22 times (play-offs included).

 Released by the Navarrese in summer 1996, Castillejo resumed his career in the second tier but also in the third, with CD Numancia, CD Castellón, Gimnàstic de Tarragona– he scored 21 goals as the club promoted to division two in 2001, best in Group III, second overall – UB Conquense, CD Leganés and CF Reus Deportiu, retiring in 2008 at the age of 37.